 - Frequency of contact between the farmers and the extension agents was also quite low hence did not seem to influence adoption.
 However there are a number of institutions dealing with sorghum production that include CARE-Kenya, C- MAD, KARI, Ministry of Agriculture and Diocese of Homabay.
 These institutions could be encouraged, to step up their extension efforts.
-There should be a linkage between these institutions, extension agents, farmers and researchers. - Breeders should encourage multistage development of varieties and technologies that favour small-scale sorghum farmers since they form a large proportion of farmers in Kenya today. - Institutional strategies should be developed to favour young and women farmers since they are the majority • who engage in agricultural activities on the ground.
+There should be a linkage between these institutions, extension agents, farmers and researchers. - Breeders should encourage multistage development of varieties and technologies that favour smallscale sorghum farmers since they form a large proportion of farmers in Kenya today. - Farmers should be encouraged to form groups so as to be able to market their produce and secure credit - Strategies should be developed to favor young and women farmers since they are the majority who engage in agricultural activities on the ground.